 I’m always enthralled by this medicine and its incredible power to help people heal whatever might ail them, whether it’s chronic pain, a chronic illness or general stress to even questions of the spirit and soul.
 I enjoy working with people on their healing journey and being witness to each person’s incredible transformation.

 Practicing acupuncture isn’t just a career for me, it’s a passion, a hobby and a life calling.
 I’m continually in classes and learning something new about this medicine that I’m always excited to bring back to my clinic.
 I’ve spent 2 years learning 5 element acupuncture with the renowned Lonny Jerrett, which looks at the spirit and how our ingrained constitution can affect health.
 In school, I had the great fortune to study medical qi gong with Dr. Suzanne Friedman as she was undergoing cancer treatment for stage 4 lung cancer.
-This sparked a passion to work with oncology patients in my own practice and my doctorate research was on the integration of acupuncture and oncology.
+This sparked a passion to work with oncology patients in my own practice and my doctorate research was on the integration of acupuncture and oncology care.
 Herbs play a profound role in health and I’m currently studying with Suzanne Robidoux from Beijing, an herbalist with unparalleled knowledge and understanding.
-My on-going studies for years are with Daoist master, herbalist and acupuncturist Dr. Jeffery Yuen who's grasp of Chinese Medicine is like no other.
+My on-going studies are with Daoist master, herbalist and acupuncturist Dr. Jeffery Yuen who's grasp of Chinese Medicine is like no other.
 Each of these teachers gives me a profound insight into how to best approach each patient's unique situation.

-When I'm not in the office or in a classroom, my other passions are the outdoors - backpacking, kayaking or hiking with my two dogs (who, yes, also get acupuncture) and I can be found in local yoga or pilates classes, learning tai chi or at one of the Bay Area's climbing gyms.
+When I'm not in the office or in a classroom, my other passions are the outdoors - backpacking, kayaking or hiking with my two dogs (who, yes, also get acupuncture) and I can be found in local Lafayette yoga or pilates classes, learning tai qi or at one of the Bay Area's climbing gyms.
 I love a good book and am always open to new suggestions.